The SAT is traditionally offered once a month during the school year at different high schools across the country.

 Who should take the SAT?

-• Students looking to study STEM (Science, Technology, Engineering, Math) or healthcare (Nursing, Physician Assistance, Physical Therapy, Pre-Med, etc.) should plan to take the SAT, as most colleges require test scores for those programs.
+• Students looking to study STEM (Science, Technology, Engineering, Math) or healthcare (Nursing, Physician Assistant, Physical Therapy, Pre-Med, etc.) should plan to take the SAT, as most colleges require test scores for those programs.

 • Students looking to apply to selective colleges (schools with a competitive, low acceptance rate) should plan to take the SAT, as it can reflect positively on a student’s college application.